t-crest/patmos/c/apps/ownspm/README.md

 ## Emulator Based Testing

-To compile the emulator with the selected hardware configuration run:
+To compile the emulator with the selected hardware configuration run

 ```bash
 make emulator